Information about how the Coronavirus emergency has affected employment law in the UK.

 They also amend the Statutory Sick Pay (General) Regulations 1982 (“the 1982 Regulations”) to specify when a person isolating by reason of coronavirus is deemed to be incapable of work, by inserting a Schedule into those Regulations which specifies when a person is deemed to be incapable of work because the person is staying at home.

-This includes persons with symptoms of coronavirus staying at home for 7 days, and persons living in the household of a person with symptoms of coronavirus staying at home for 14 days.
+This includes persons with symptoms of coronavirus staying at home for 7 days, and persons living in the household of a person with symptoms of coronavirus staying at home for 14 days, and those people who are advised to self-isolate as part of the government’s test and trace program.

 Subscribe to the Lawrite Employer Support Service for employment law, HR and health and safety documents, law guides with updates, and access to the Lawrite Legal Advice Line.Visit the Lawrite Lawshop ››